 Microneedling is the process of pricking the skin with ultra-fine, small needles to generate new collagen and reveal firmer, smoother skin underneath.
 (You can read all about the process—including the downsides and potential side effects—here.)

 Again, this is a professional treatment you should only consider after speaking with a dermatologist.
-While we love at-home microneedling tools, it might be best to stick with the pros if it’s your first time.
+While we love at-home microneedling tools, if used improperly you run the risk of scarring and infection, therefore it might be best to stick with the pros if it’s your first time.

 The only thing better than successfully treating fine lines around the upper lip area is to prevent them.
 And you’ve probably heard many of these preventative measures before, whether it’s from your overly-cautious mother or an actual dermatology professional.